vr000m/ConMon/README.md

 1. Main Thread: captures packets based on `filter expression` and store packets to "Packet Logs".
 2. Event Thread: times out every `1s` and stores the {num_pkts, bytes} per classifier to the "Time Logs".

-Alternatively, to use autotools execute the following steps
+Alternatively, generate the Makefile using autotools, for which execute the following steps:
 ```
 $ ./autogen.sh
 $ ./configure